Azure Blob Storage

 Automations

-Folders that have been configured with either Remote Server Mount, or Remote Server Sync, to Azure Blob can also be used with automations, allowing you to include Azure Blob as source locations or destinations for your automations
+Folders configured with a Remote Server Mount to Azure Blob can be used with automations as source locations or destinations.

 Case Sensitivity

-Be aware of case sensitivity differences when copying, moving, or syncing files and folders between Azure Blob storage and other storage locations.
-Azure Blob storage is a case sensitive system whereas other systems may not be.
-This can cause files to be overwritten, and folders to have their contents merged, if their case insensitive names are a match.
+Be aware of case sensitivity differences when copying, moving, or syncing files and folders between Azure Blob Storage and other storage locations.
+Azure Blob Storage is a case-sensitive system, while other systems may not be.
+When names match case-insensitively, files can be overwritten and folder contents can be merged.